-- 2.1 The report proposes an increase in the Council's maximum borrowing limits by £3 million (to £155 million) in 2014/15, by £8 million (to £163 million) in 2015/16 and by £5 million (to £168 million) in 2016/17.
-The increases in borrowing limits over the next three years are to allow for the planned level of borrowing to fund the proposed capital programme (also taking into account the planned level of debt repayment). - 2.2 The report also recommends prudential limits for exposure to borrowing at fixed and variable rates of interest, and the maturity structure of borrowing and parameters for the types and minimum credit ratings for institutions with which the Council will invest its funds.
-No changes are proposed to the main limits and parameters for 2014/15, although the policy on credit ratings has been amended to allow reference to Moody's Investor Service credit ratings in addition to Fitch ratings.
+- 2.1 The report proposes to increase the Council's maximum borrowing limits by £7 million (to £162 million) in 2015/16, by a further £7 million (to £169 million) in 2016/17 and by £3 million (to £172 million) in 2017/18.
+The increases in borrowing limits over the next three years are to allow for the planned level of borrowing to fund the proposed capital programme (also taking into account the planned level of debt repayment). - 2.2 The report also recommends prudential limits for exposure to borrowing at fixed and variable rates of interest, the maturity structure of borrowing and parameters for the types and minimum credit ratings for institutions with which the Council will invest its funds.
+No changes are proposed to the main limits and parameters for 2015/16.